Skip to main content

 What is the IAQ Lab Report I keep hearing about?

 Every Eagle job in Greenbelt includes a 3rd-party Indoor Air Quality Lab Report, mailed within about five business days.
 It's independent testing — not our own marketing — that documents your home's air quality after the cleaning, giving you a real baseline.
-This report is our signature differentiator and is included at no extra charge.
+This report is our signature differentiator and is included.

 Why does air duct cleaning matter near Greenbelt Park?